State of Illinois

-- PUNS (Prioritization for Urgency of Need for Services) is a statewide database that records information about individuals with developmental disabilities who are potentially in need of services
+- PUNS is a statewide database that records information about individuals with developmental disabilities who are planning for or seeking services.

 - The State uses the data to select individuals for services as funding becomes available, to develop proposals and materials for budgeting, and to plan for future needs

-* Children, teens, and adults with developmental disabilities who need services or supports
+- Children, teens, and adults with developmental disabilities who need or want services or supports

-- The ISC Agent will work with the individual and their family to identify the need for services, explain services and identify the urgency of need
+- The ISC Agent will work with the individual and their family to identify and plan for service needs and register on the PUNS

 WHEN DOES PUNS INFORMATION GET UPDATED?